PhantomDraft/safe-blind-zones-live-tester/README.md

 - Provides ready-to-use device presets and toggles the preview orientation.
 - Renders layered previews with background, safe zone, and extra blocks that show detailed inner labels.
 - Exports the composed preview to PNG and offers a bilingual (UA/EN) interface.

+Found this helpful but need something else?
+Drop me a [https://www.linkedin.com/in/sam-starling/](LinkedIn) DM; I can probably build it.

 </details>